 Well, that may be argued but there are things you can do while you’re at it – that is, be calm, take extra precautions and stay safe.
 You must know and distinguish all the rightful things to do from the habits you tend to always do.
 Here, we pour you with tips that can help you through driving under low visibility.

-Fog and rainstorms are among the most popular causes of poor visibility on the road.
-You'd often encounter them when you're at high places such as Tagaytay and Baguio.
-They go from mild to tolerable, and to the worst case-scenario where you would need to pull over and wait for it to pass.
+When traversing through fog and rainstorms the first thing you should do is slow down.
+These two events are the most popular causes of poor visibility on the road.
+Conditions while in either will go from mild to tolerable and to the worst-case scenario where you would need to pull over and wait for it to pass.

-Also, having your warning lights on when you're not in an emergency, actually leaves confusion to other drivers.
-You might be mistaken as a stalled car at a distance, leaving you more risk of having your rear bumpers wrecked.
-You may also give emergency vehicles a hard time on distinguishing whether you need an assistance or not.
-Do yourself a favor, please?
-Use your normal lights and mind your speed.
+Using your hazard lights when you are not in an emergency situation may actually do more harm than good as it may confuse the other drivers.
+You might be mistaken as a stalled car at a distance, thus leaving you more at risk of getting into an accident.
+You may also give emergency vehicles are a harder time distinguishing whether or not you are in need of assistance.

-Make sure that when you're changing lanes, signal at least 30 meters away.
-Assess the taillights in front of you before your make any move.
-Use your side and rearview mirrors to check for any light to see if there's a vehicle approaching.
+Make sure that when you are changing lanes to use your signal lights and indicate at least 30 meters away before you intend to make the switch.
+Assess the taillights in front of you before you make any moves.
+Use your side and rearview mirrors to check for any vehicle behind you so that you can properly indicate your intent to change.

-Nope, you don't want to do this, especially on a two-lane road.
-Even when you see no light approaching, it is never safe to assume that it’s clear to pass.
-Keep in mind that there may be cars out there with defective headlights.
+This applies more to two-lane roads than on highways.
+Even when you see no lights approaching you it is still best to not overtake until visibility has increased.
+When visibility is low it is never safe to assume that it’s clear to pass.
+Keep in mind that there may be vehicles out there that have defective headlights.
 Always drive defensively and widen your mind about your surroundings.

 Relax, don't panic.
 The rainstorm will pass, the fog will dissipate, and you'll get to your destination – just take care and follow these tips.